 On February 15, 2023, the Company and Acme agreed to terminate this option agreement.
+The Lemon Lake property is available for sale or option.

 TREK 31

 The Trek 31 project is an early-stage exploration property located in the Nechako Plateau, British Columbia.
 The property is located 30 kilometres northeast of New Gold Inc.'s Blackwater gold silver deposit (year-end reserves of 8.2 M ounces gold and 60.8 M ounces silver.
 TREK 31 was identified by Orogen using data from Geoscience BC's TREK initiative.